Can Cats Have Coconut Water? (Is It A Good Thirst Quencher?)

 Your cat will be at risk of hepatic lipidosis which is the build-up of fat in the liver.
 In serious cases, the cat can be jaundiced which might lead to death.

 The high-fat content in coconut flesh does not suit a cat’s digestive tract.
-It can cause vomiting, diarrhea and stomach upset.
+It can cause stomach upset in your cat.

 Feeding your cat food that is high in calories will lead to obesity or your cat being overweight.
 Such cats are also prone to hepatic lipidosis.